wp-plugins/mywebtonet-performancestats/readme.txt

 manipulations on your PHP webserver + some simple CPU tests on your MySQL backend server.
 Furthermore a sequence of MySQL inserts,selects,updates and deletes are performed in a seperate table (we do not use your WordPress tables for this).
 After the test has run, the result will be displayed for you to evaluate.
+Typical results for this test if 0.05-0.25 seconds if a MySQL socket connection is used.
+We use dedicated servers in our own setup and that requires a network connection, which is a bit slower, therefore the data provided for our servers are a bit slower.

 Generally speaking, the  faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
 This plugin does not test e.g. for how many hits a second your provider allows to your